How do I apply and what is the application process?

 What are the testing requirements?

-In order to be fully admitted into the university you will need to take and pass a (one) qualifying entrance exam.
+In order to be fully admitted into DTR as well as the university graduate school you will need to take and pass a (one) qualifying entrance exam.

 Qualifying entrance exams are:

 Pro Tip: You may see these exams referred to as the Pre-Admissions Content Test (PACT) and the Texas Examinations for Educator Standards (TExES), but they are exactly the same.
 The different names just refer to when you take the exam: If it’s prior to admission, it’s referred to as the PACT, but otherwise it’s called the TExES.
 See Texas Educator Certification Testing for more details.

 - Please plan on taking these exams early.
 Do not wait until late Spring/Early Summer (May/June) to take these exams.